keeganhsna/honey-aws/README.md

 Right Click the row -> select `Connect` -> click `SSH client`

-#### Open command prompt and connect to your instance using your key

 On the Mac and open terminal -> insert your path of downloaded key and connect to your EC2

 Run this command: